evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 Now that our Test Suite is ready - let's run it!

-To apply this Test Suite to the `eval_data`, we prepared earlier:
+To apply this Test Suite to the `eval_data` that we prepared earlier:

 ```python
 test_suite.run(reference_data=None, current_data=eval_data)
 ```

-This will compute the Test Suite!
-But how do you see it?
-You can actually preview the results directly in your Python notebook (call `test_suite`), but we'll now send it to Evidently Cloud, together with the scored data:
+This will compute the Test Suite: but how do you see it?
+You can preview the results in your Python notebook (call `test_suite`).
+However, we’ll now send it to Evidently Cloud along with the scored data:

 ```python
 ws.add_test_suite(project.id, test_suite, include_data=True)